toraora/tora.dev/src/content/blog/mystery-hunt-2023-tech.md

 publishDate: "Jan 27, 2022"
 ---

+## Foreword

+Nothing here should be construed as an excuse for why some parts of Mystery Hunt didn't pan out the way teammate wanted them to.
+This should be taken as simply a technical behind-the-scenes look into running Hunt, written for those that might one day find themselves in this position or for the morbidly curious.

 ## Pre-hunt: Writing and Editing

 Managing the puzzle production process for an event the scale of Mystery Hunt is a massive challenge.
 Aside from just tracking and shepherding 100+ puzzles through a state machine with 30 nodes, one of the highest priorities during writing is keeping as many of the limited pool of testsolvers unspoiled.
 To those ends, tooling like [Puzzletron](https://github.com/mysteryhunt/puzzle-editing/) and [Puzzlord](https://github.com/galacticpuzzlehunt/puzzlord) are traditionally employed to oversee the process.
 This year, teammate used a fork of Puzzlord, with added features like: